What is the difference between anxiety, fear and panic attacks?

 “Most of the day I feel I have an upset stomach and I am very restless.
 Simply for no reason.
 I feel something bad is about to happen and my heart is racing.
 I can’t fall asleep easily at night.
 I can’t even remember when I managed to sleep 8 hours straight.”
 Veronica tells me.

-How a panic attack feels
+How does a panic attack feel?

 Sitting on the edge of the couch, her back straight and her hands meticulously placed on her lap, she continues: “I was very scared.
 I thought I was going to die.
 I couldn’t breathe properly and I was suffocating … it was like I was in a dream.
 It didn’t seem real to me what was happening.
 I was trembling, I was all sweating and I was thinking – God, am I going to die now?”